Kasper886/ecs-terraform/README.md

 ## Usage
 You need credentials to your AWS account and terraform on board.
+Also, go to var.tf file and add your docker image in variable "app_image".

 Then just run the following commands:
 ```